Efficient Tomography of Non-Interacting Fermion States: Open Problems

 Since $\mathrm{rank}(K) = n$, it should be possible to reduce the number of measurement bases from $O(m)$ to $O(n)$ (perhaps with the low-rank matrix recovery techniques used in \cite{kueng2017low}). \ Doing so would yield an immediate improvement in the copy and time complexities of our algorithm.

-Also, just as our algorithm can be adapted to quantum state tomography, it is possible that the converse holds. \ Can quantum state tomography algorithms (in the entangled or unentangled measurement setting) be adapted to learn non-interacting fermion distributions? \ Also, do quantum state tomography lower bounds imply lower bounds for learning non-interacting fermion distributions? \ In analogy with quantum state tomography, perhaps $\Theta(mn)$ copies are optimal to learn non-interacting fermion distributions with entangled measurements and $\Theta(mn^2)$ copies are optimal with unentangled measurements.
+Also, just as our algorithm can be adapted to quantum state tomography, it is possible that the converse holds. \ Can quantum state tomography algorithms (in the entangled or unentangled measurement setting) be adapted to non-interacting fermion state tomography? \ Also, do quantum state tomography lower bounds imply lower bounds for learning non-interacting fermion state? \ In analogy with quantum state tomography, perhaps $\Theta(mn)$ copies are optimal to learn non-interacting fermion states with entangled measurements and $\Theta(mn^2)$ copies are optimal with unentangled measurements.

-It would be interesting to generalize our algorithm---for example, to superpositions over different numbers of fermions, or fermionic circuits that take inputs---and to find other classes of quantum states that admit efficient learning algorithms (for example, perhaps low-entanglement states or the outputs of small-depth circuits). \ We remark that \cite{PRXQuantum.3.020328} gives evidence that generalizing our algorithm to superpositions over different numbers of fermions may not be possible unless one limits the number of terms in the superposition. \ On the other hand, \cite[Theorem 8]{PRXQuantum.3.020328} might be useful in developing learning algorithms for matchgate circuits.
+It would be interesting to generalize our algorithm---for example, to superpositions over different numbers of fermions, or fermionic circuits that take inputs---and to find other classes of quantum states that admit efficient learning algorithms (for example, perhaps low-entanglement states or the outputs of small-depth circuits or low-stabilizer-complexity states \cite{grewal2022low}). \ We remark that \cite{PRXQuantum.3.020328} gives evidence that generalizing our algorithm to superpositions over different numbers of fermions may not be possible unless one limits the number of terms in the superposition. \ On the other hand, \cite[Theorem 8]{PRXQuantum.3.020328} might be useful in developing learning algorithms for matchgate circuits.

-Finally, what can be said about learning non-interacting \emph{boson} disributions? \ The goal would be to reconstruct an $m \times n$ column-orthonormal matrix $A$ by observing $k$-mode correlations. \ However, the boson case is even trickier than the fermion case. \ In particular, boson statistics no longer depend only on the inner products between the rows of $A$, the way fermion statistics do. \ Indeed, even if we collected enough information to reconstruct a bosonic distribution, it seems that any algorithm would have to solve a quite complicated set of nonlinear equations.
+Finally, what can be said about learning non-interacting \emph{boson} states? \ The goal would be to reconstruct an $m \times n$ column-orthonormal matrix $A$ given copies of a non-interacting boson state. \ However, the boson case is even trickier than the fermion case. \ In particular, boson statistics no longer depend only on the inner products between the rows of $A$, the way fermion statistics do. \ Indeed, even if we collected enough information to reconstruct a bosonic state, it seems that any algorithm would have to solve a quite complicated set of nonlinear equations.